 Introduction

 Intact forest ecosystems bind carbon in their living biomass and thus have a stabilizing effect on the global climate (Intergovernmental Panel on Climate Change., 2014; Pan et al., 2011; Watson et al., 2018).
-In particular, tropical forests play an important role in the global carbon cycle (Malhi and Grace, 2000), as they store about half of the Earth's terrestrial carbon (G. B. Bonan, 2008).
-However, about half of all humid tropical forests (> 4.0 108 ha) have been declared as production forests (Blaser et al., 2011).
-Hence, there is a risk that these production forests will lose their function as carbon stores (Putz et al., 2008).
-Depending on the type of management, it depends very much on the present strategy (e. g. logging intensity), whether they represent carbon sinks or sources (G. B. Bonan, 2008).
+In particular, tropical forests play an important role in the global carbon cycle (Houghton et al., 2015; Malhi and Grace, 2000), as they store about 42% (363±28Pg C) of the Earth's terrestrial carbon in their live biomass (G. B. Bonan, 2008; Pan et al., 2013).
+However, about half of all humid tropical forests (> 4.0 108 ha) can be designated as production forests (Robinson, 1960).
+Hence, there is a risk that large areas of these forests will lose their function as carbon stores (Francis E. Putz et al., 2008).
+It depends on the present management strategy (e. g. logging intensity, cutting cycles), whether they are carbon sinks or sources (G. B. Bonan, 2008).
 In the context of climate protection and biodiversity conservation strategies, forest management plays therefore an important role.
-Against this background, two current issues are: (i.)
-An incomplete understanding of the long-term effects of present forest management strategies on the growth of tropical forests (Werger et al., 2011); (ii.) a non-compliant use of the resource wood by different stakeholders (Huth et al., 2004; Molina, 2009; Reischl, 2012; Steffen et al., 2015).
+Against this background, two challenges are discussed: (i.)
+There is an inappropriate economic use of the resource wood (Huth et al., 2004; Molina, 2009; Reischl, 2012; Steffen et al., 2015), and (ii.) an incomplete understanding of the long-term effects of forest management strategies on the growth of tropical forests (Houghton et al., 2015; Werger et al., 2011).

 On an international level, specific action programs are being implemented to counteract these two issues.
-Prominent examples are the climate protection instrument REDD+ (Danielsen et al., 2011; Mollicone et al., 2007; World Bank, 2011) or certification systems for sustainable silviculture, such as FSC or PEFC (Clark and Kozar, 2011; Durst et al., 2006; Rotherham, 2011).
-All create incentives through performance-based compensation or certification of sustainably produced forest products to initiate a transformation of conventional forestry into sustainable forest management in tropical developing countries (Long, 2013).
+Prominent examples are the climate protection instrument REDD+ (Danielsen et al., 2011; Mollicone et al., 2007; Tyukavina et al., 2015; World Bank, 2011) and certification systems for sustainable silviculture, such as FSC or PEFC (Clark and Kozar, 2011; Durst et al., 2006; Rotherham, 2011).
+All create incentives through compensation or certification to initiate a transformation of conventional forestry into sustainable forest management in tropical developing countries (Long, 2013).
 Several challenges are related to this.
 On the one hand, it is difficult to quantify the regional distribution of biomass and deforestation rates (Gibbs et al., 2007; Malhi and Grace, 2000; Van Breugel et al., 2011).
 The vegetation state is one of the most uncertain variables in the global carbon budget (Pan et al., 2013).
-On the other hand, the long-term effects of present forest management strategies on forest growth dynamics need to be studied (D’Amato et al., 2011).
-Consequently, a successful implementation of such international action programs requires methods and knowledge to assess the impact of silviculture, such as selective logging, on forest growth in the tropics (Molina, 2009; Reischl, 2012; Steffen et al., 2015).
+On the other hand, the long-term effects of present forest management strategies on forest growth dynamics need to be studied (D’Amato et al., 2011; Houghton et al., 2015).
+Consequently, a successful implementation of such international action programs requires methods and knowledge to assess the impact of silviculture, such as selective logging, on forest growth in the tropics (De Sy et al., 2015; Molina, 2009; Reischl, 2012; Steffen et al., 2015).